Ken Russell: Later work

 In May 1995, he was honoured with a retrospective of his work presented in Hollywood by the American Cinematheque.
 Titled Shock Value, it included some of Russell's most successful and controversial films and also several of his early BBC productions.
 Russell attended the festival and engaged in lengthy post-screening discussions of each film with audiences and moderator Martin Lewis, who had instigated and curated the retrospective.

-Later films include Dogboys (1998), The Fall of the Louse of Usher (2002), and Elgar: Fantasy of a Composer on a Bicycle (2002).
+Later films include Dogboys (1998), The Fall of the Louse of Usher (2002), and Elgar: Fantasy on a Composer on a Bicycle (2002).

 Russell had a cameo in the 2006 film adaptation of Brian Aldiss's novel Brothers of the Head by the directors of Lost in La Mancha.
 He also had a cameo in the 2006 film Colour Me Kubrick.
 He directed a segment for the horror anthology Trapped Ashes (2007), which also included segments directed by Sean S. Cunningham, Monte Hellman, and Joe Dante.
 Prior to his death in 2011 he was reputed to be in pre-production for two films: The Pearl of the Orient and Kings X.

 Efforts such as The Lion's Mouth (2000) and The Fall of the Louse of Usher (2002) have suffered from low production values (for example, being shot on video on Russell's estate, often featuring Russell himself) and limited distribution.

 In 2003 he was a member of the jury at the 25th Moscow International Film Festival.
 He also acted in "Final Cut", an episode of the BBC Television series Waking the Dead, playing the role of an aging director of a notorious 1960s crime drama similar to Performance.

 From 2004, Russell was visiting professor at the University of Wales, Newport Film School.
 One of his many tasks was to advise students on the making of their graduate films.
 He also presented the Finest Film Awards (for graduate filmmakers of Newport) in June 2005.

 Russell was appointed visiting fellow at Southampton Solent University and later at the University of Southampton in April 2007, where he acted in a similar capacity to his role at the Newport Film School, until March 2008.
 His arrival was celebrated with a screening of the rare director's cut of The Devils hosted by Mark Kermode.

 He began production of his first full-length film in almost five years, Moll Flanders, an adaptation of Daniel Defoe's novel, starring Lucinda Rhodes-Flaherty and Barry Humphries, but a finished film failed to materialise.